HeXaGoN-hollowash/VALENOK/README_RU_EU.txt

    The encoder requires a stable, standard video stream.
 If you try to process corrupted files or gameplay clips recorded via Nvidia ShadowPlay with Variable Frame Rate (VFR), FFmpeg may throw a "Corrupt frame detected" error.
-   👉 NOTE: If the rendering process gets stuck on a broken file and does not close automatically, click on the application window and press CTRL + C to force stop it.
+   👉 NOTE: If the rendering process gets stuck on a broken file, click on the opened CONSOLE (TERMINAL) window and press CTRL + C to force stop it.
    For flawless rendering, it is highly recommended to record clips via OBS Studio with Constant Framerate (CFR) or pre-convert broken files via HandBrake.